Educational Philosophy

 In addition to studying on campus, the Department of Maritime Studies offers sailing on the school's training ship and practical training on a large training ship.
 By interacting with people outside the school, students can improve their communication skills and improve their practical skills on the large training ship.

-Learning outcomes are assessed comprehensively for each subject using exams, quizzes, reports, etc., based on the evaluation methods shown in the syllabus.
+Learning outcomes are evaluated comprehensively for each subject using exams, quizzes, reports, etc., based on the evaluation methods shown in the syllabus.
 Exams are written exams.
-However, depending on the nature of the subject, written exams may be substituted with practical skills, works, reports, papers, etc., or with an oral exam.
-Grades are assessed on a 100-point scale, with credits awarded for scores of 60 or above.
-Academic grades are determined based on the following table.
+However, depending on the nature of the subject, written exams may be substituted with practical skills, works, reports, papers, etc., or an oral exam.
+Grades are evaluated on a 100-point scale, and credits will be awarded for students who achieve 60 points or above.
+Academic grades will be determined based on the following table.
 However, subjects that cannot be graded on a 100-point scale will be graded as pass/fail, with the grades being pass/fail.

 Academic performance score | Comment |